openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

     return json.dumps(output)
 ```

 When a function instance is instantiated, e.g. during scaling or deployment, this file is parsed and the model is loaded into memory.
-This will happen exactly once because the HTTP mode loads this handler as a very small background web sever.
+This will happen exactly once because the HTTP mode loads this handler as a very small background web server.
 The original forking mode in the watchdog would instead load this file for every invocation.
 When loading models, this creates additional latency.

 This template uses Flask to power the background web server.
 The `handle` can return any value that [Flask would accept][flask-return-values].
 This provides a lot of flexibility to control the response.
 For example, you could instead set the error status code and body like this